Back to all posts

 Looking at the first problem, the SmartScreen prompt

-1. UAC(User Account Control) settings must not require Elevated Permissions for the application to be invoked.
+1. UAC (User Account Control) settings must not require elevated permissions for the application to be invoked.

 // Build AssemblyHunter using Visual Studio.